 The Wonton Tan Tan Ramen is also a popular dish that is also garnished with baby bamboo shoots, minced marinated pork, and shredded wood ears (black fungi mushrooms).

-The toughest decision is when I dare to steer away from their specially made char sui and order their Tankatsu Tan Tan, which is guaranteed satisfaction when the deep fried pork cutlet meats the broth and noodles.
-It’s not on the menu, but sometimes I’ll even request a side soft poached egg and a scoop of curry on top, for an explosion of flavor.
+The toughest decision is when I dare to steer away from their specially made charsiu (roast pork) and order their Tonkatsu Tan Tan, which is guaranteed satisfaction when the deep fried pork cutlet meets the broth and noodles.
+It’s not on the menu, but sometimes I’ll even request a side of soft poached egg and a scoop of curry on top, for an explosion of flavor.

 Or also turn to their Shredded Pork & Szechuan Pickle Shoyu Ramen.
-It’s a mouth full just like it sounds with a nice serving of shredded pork and complimenting Szechuan spiced pickles.
+It’s a mouthful just like it sounds with a nice serving of shredded pork and complimenting Szechuan spiced pickles.

 Open Daily 11 AM to 8:30 PM - Phone (808) 947-9188